k-kinzal/dgeni-markdown-example/docs/ng/type/ngModel.NgModelController.md

 ### $validate
 Runs each of the registered validators (first synchronous validators and then asynchronous validators).
+If the validity changes to invalid, the model will be set to `undefined`, unless (`ngModelOptions.allowInvalid`)[api/ng/directive/ngModelOptions] is `true`.
+If the validity changes to valid, it will set the model to the last available valid modelValue, i.e. either the last parsed value or the last value set from the scope.